lowip/webpack-plugin-copy/README.md

 #### This doesn't copy my files with webpack-dev-server

-Starting in version [3.0.0](https://github.com/kevlened/copy-webpack-plugin/blob/master/CHANGELOG.md#300-may-14-2016), we stopped using fs to copy files to the filesystem and started depending on webpack's [in-memory filesystem](https://webpack.github.io/docs/webpack-dev-server.html#content-base):
+This plugin is not using fs to copy files to the filesystem but is depending on webpack's [in-memory filesystem](https://webpack.github.io/docs/webpack-dev-server.html#content-base):

 > ... webpack-dev-server will serve the static files in your build folder.
 It’ll watch your source files for changes and when changes are made the bundle will be recompiled. **This modified bundle is served from memory at the relative path specified in publicPath (see API)**.
 It will not be written to your configured output directory.